darklang/docs/docs/contributing/adding-a-language-feature.md

 [`client/src/core/Encoders.res`](https://github.com/darklang/dark/blob/main/client/src/core/Encoders.res)
 and
 [`client/src/core/Decoders.res`](https://github.com/darklang/dark/blob/main/client/src/core/Decoders.res).
-The OCaml compiler will prompt you to add new encoders, but not decoders.
+The OCaml compiler (used for ReScript) will prompt you to add new encoders, but not decoders.
 Writing new ones is straightforward by following other examples there.